 Read more about the accommodation on the website of the

 Can family members attend the Graphene Study with me?

-The Graphene Study is the family friendly conference – spouses and children are welcome to stay in Les Houches.
-However due to the limited number of lodging places each case has to be discussed separately with the organisers.
-Please contact registration manager at
+The Graphene Study is a family friendly conference – spouses and children are welcome to stay in Hjortviken Conference Hotel.
+However due to the limited number of places each case has to be discussed separately with the organiser.
+Please contact the registration manager at

 What is the scientific scope of the Graphene Study?